-Wildflowers are great for biodiversity, especially pollinators like bees, butterflies, hoverflies and other insects.
-They can also look good and support our wellbeing, giving us that calming feeling often associated with getting outside and enjoying nature.
+Wildflowers and long grass areas are great for biodiversity, especially for pollinators like bees, butterflies, hoverflies, and other insects.
+They also look good and can help support our mental health.

-These locations, and the way we manage them, are carefully chosen to help nature as much as we can whilst ensuring we maintain an attractive, cared for appearance throughout Woking borough.
+These locations, and the way we manage them, are carefully chosen to help nature as much as we can whilst ensuring we maintain an attractive, cared for appearance throughout Woking.

-Considerations include highway safety (such as keeping good visibility at road junctions), safe access and practicality for future maintenance, as well as choosing the right type of planting for the site’s conditions and the changing climate.
+The factors we need to consider in choosing these places include safe access and practicality for future maintenance, the range of users of that space and their needs (for example, playing fields need to be kept cut short), as well as choosing the right type of planting for the site’s wildlife and the changing climate.

 A variety of management approaches are used to help achieve a diverse range of opportunities for wildlife, whilst also ensuring we meet the community’s other needs from these locations.
 For example grass cutting at different frequencies gives different growing heights for varying habitats (e.g. flowering lawn, meadow cut, amenity cut) as well as for different uses of that space (for example, short cut grass for sports pitches).